 Marc Henry’s painterly worlds, presented on coarse canvas, are hallucinogenic and enigmatic.
-Henry uses digital images created on a computer, as sketches for his analogue works, through which he explores reality in a post-factual age.
-Prior to graduating from the Vienna Academy of Fine Arts, the artist studied economics and curation, and incorporates this background into his reflections on the intertwining of society and the economy.
+Henry uses digital images created on a computer as sketches for his analogue works, through which he explores reality in a post-factual age.
+Before graduating from the Academy of Fine Arts Vienna, he studied economics and curation – a background that feeds directly into his reflections on the entanglement of society and the economy.

 Marc, how did you get into art?